IKoshelev/ko-command/README.md

         });
         console.log(com.canExecute());  //false
 ```
-canExecute function will be wrapped in a computed, and canExecute observable
+canExecute function will be wrapped in a computed, and will update canExecute observable
 property on the resulting object.
 Since knockout observables are functions, you can just
 pass that as canExecute.

+It can also handle promises:

 ```javascript
         var com = ko.command({